deftjs/DeftJS/README.md

 });
 ```

-In this example, in addition to creating and adding a `getSubmitButton()` accessor, the view controller will add a `click` event listener to the Button in the corresponding view with an itemId of `submitButton`.
+In this example, in addition to creating and adding a `getSubmitButton()` accessor, the view controller will add a `click` event listener to the Button with an itemId of `submitButton` in the corresponding view.

-*NOTE:* The specified event listener will be called in the view contoller's scope.
+*NOTE:* The specified event listener will be called in the view controller's scope.

-As an alternative to relying on corresponding component `itemId`'s, the `control` annotation can be configured to reference a component by a view relative component query selector and add event listeners using slightly more verbose syntax:
+As an alternative to relying on matching component `itemId`'s, the `control` annotation can be configured to both reference a component by a view-relative component query selector and add event listeners, using slightly more verbose syntax:

 ```javascript
 Ext.define( 'MyApp.controller.ContactsViewController', {